motonki/weatherapp/README.md

 * There are [eslint](http://eslint.org/) errors.
 Sloppy coding it seems.
 Please help.

+Didn't have time for this one.
+There seemed to be commands for running eslint in the package.json.
+That would have been the starting point.

 * The app currently reports the weather only for location defined in the *backend*.
 Shouldn't it check the browser location and use that as the reference for making a forecast? (tip: [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation))

+Didn't have time for this one.

 ### Testing